ecurry15/osTicket-post-install-config/README.md

 <img src="https://i.ibb.co/yVpgcms/lab4-6.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
 2. Add new Agents(workers).
 While in the Admin Panel, click the "Agents" tab -> "Add New".
 Give the agent a name, email, username, and password.
 Next, click the "Access" tab and assign them to the "System Administrators" department with the role of "Supreme Admin".
 Lastly, add them to the "Level II Support" team.
-Next, create a another agent.
+Next, create another agent.
 Assign agent #2 to the "Support" department with the role of "View Only".
 Next, allow anyone to create a ticket.
 While in the Admin panel, click settings -> Users -> then under "Authentication Settings" make sure "Require registration and login to create tickets" is unchecked.
 </p>
 <br />